andrewmtam/smooth-tween/README.md

 As a consequence, 60fps animations are achievable in both desktop browsers and mobile devices.

+A very basic example and code base can be seen here: http://andrew-tam-000.github.io/tween-machine/

 ## Use Cases

 ### Parallax Scrolling